Important Information about Coronavirus (COVID-19)

 The CDC believes the virus may appear between 2-14 days after exposure, and that the virus is spread person to person mainly by respiratory droplets when an infected person coughs or sneezes.
 This is similar to other respiratory pathogens like influenza.
 For more information, visit:

 Many of the hospitals that we deliver at have instituted new guidelines and protocols to reduce exposure and limit the spread of COVID-19, particularly in the Labor & Delivery Units.
-Below are links to some of these hospitals’ dedicated COVID-19 pages.
-If you do not see your hospital here, please visit their website directly to understand their policies.
+Please check your hospital’s website directly to understand their policies.

 Axia Women’s Health will continue working to meet the current challenge in order to ensure our patients receive the quality of care they deserve in a safe, comfortable environment.